M-watermelon/M-watermelon/README.md

 - ### I’m currently working on ...

     - A website using Jekyll to document my projects, including the ones here on github.
-    - PicoCTF preparation!!!
+    - PicoCTF!!!
+    - Making a handy CTF guide (for keeping track of what I learn and as a guide for others)

 - ### I’m currently learning ...

     - How to use github
     - More CTF skills:
-        - binary exploitation
+        - Binary exploitation
+        - Reverse engineering
+            - GDB
-        - solving RSA problems
+        - Cryptography
+        - Diffie-Hellman key exchange
-        - using wireshark
+        - Wireshark
-        - solving forensics challenges that have audio files (using things like audacity and sonic visualizer)

 - ### I’m looking to collaborate on ...
     - Nothing yet!
 Someday I will have a public project though

 - ### How to reach me: ...
-    - I'll set it up on my website soon enough
+    - I'll set it up on my website eventually

-- ### Fun fact: I like rhythm games.

 - ### What I can do: (skills)
 - General
-    - basic linux terminal skills
+    - Basic linux terminal skills
-    - lots of experience working with a raspberry pi
 - Programming
     - Python
     - HTML/CSS